 This Durham, Kent and Manchester Universities-led network is one of six phase II BBSRC NIBB, announced in November 2018 and has the following objectives:

 The Network brings together scientific communities working on metals in biology to accelerate research relevant to industrial biotechnology and bioenergy.
-Almost a half of the reactions of life are catalysed by metals.
-This means that a large proportion of bio-industries depend directly, or indirectly, on the catalytic activities of metals in proteins.
-Network members from academia will work with members from the biomanufacturing and bioenergy sectors to enhance the activities of such metalloenzymes in order to generate new products and to increase the profitability and sustainability of existing products.
-About half of wastes are contaminated with metals.
-Network members from multiple companies will work with others in academia to valorise metal-contaminated wastes, not only bio-remediating but also bio-recovering metals in valuable forms, and an important contribution to a more sustainable circular economy.”
+Academic members work with biomanufacturing and bioenergy sectors to enhance metalloenzyme activities to generate new products and increase the profitability and sustainability of existing products.
+Company members work with academia to valorise metal-contaminated wastes, bio-remediating and bio-recovering metals in valuable forms – an important contribution to a sustainable circular economy.